regymm/Time-Card-Flex/FPGA/Targets/TimeCard_NoVendIPs/Readme.md

 - Register 0x0200_0000 of the Regular image shows: 0x0000_0003

 If the lower 16 Bits are 0x0000 the Golden image has booted.

+This No Vendor IP release has version 0x0000000a.

 ### 2.2 AXI GPIO Registers